Welcome back to the Rush Limbaugh program and good news actually out of New Orleans today.

 I guess the 16th, yeah, not the 14th.

-By almost all measures, the data show rising well-being for all of society.
+So, and then it goes on to say, by almost all measures, the data show rising well-being for all of society.

 That's basically in their vocabulary the way it is stated.

-Uh the fact that it isn't true does not deter them.
+The fact that it isn't true does not deter them.

-It just does not deter them the it says in the Christian Science Monitor, the rich poor gap in lifestyles has narrowed substantially since 1992 when measured in tangible items.
+It says in the Christian Science Monitor, the rich-poor gap in lifestyles has narrowed substantially since 1992 when measured in tangible items.

-Uh let's see, Michael Cosgrove, an economist at the University of Dallas in Irving, Texas, says, quote, in terms of the items people have, the things people have, it amazes me the number of people who are at or near the defined poverty line that also have color TVs, cable, washer-dryer, microwave.
+Let's see, Michael Cosgrove, an economist at the University of Dallas in Irving, Texas, says, quote, in terms of the items people have, the things people have, it amazes me the number of people who are at or near the defined poverty line that also have color TVs, cable, washer-dryer, microwave.

-Then he goes on, because he's an academic and he's a probably liberal, I don't know, he's an academic, he has to say, of course that's not to ignore the hardships of poverty.
+Then he goes on, because he's an academic, and he's probably a liberal, I don't know, he's an academic, he has to say, of course, that's not to ignore the hardships of poverty, but the inconveniences they have, I'm sorry, the conveniences they have are in fact pretty good.

-I'm sorry, um, Michael, Professor Michael.
+I'm sorry, Michael, Professor Michael.

 It's beyond parody.